robert-hart/GuidedDiffusion/README.md

 This fork contains small modifications and additions to the codebase such as to facilitate the reproduction of diffusion results reported by 'Training a Diffusion Model to Create Biometrically Unique Iris Textures'.

-To install this Python package, please download this repository and uncompress it.
-Then, navigate to the repository in your terminal and run the following line of code:
+To install this Python package, run the following lines of code in your terminal:

 ```
 wget https://github.com/robert-hart/IrisDB-GuidedDiffusion/archive/refs/heads/main.zip